Cartlane History, Family Crest & Coats of Arms

 Early Origins of the Cartlane family

 Much further to the north in Scotland, Cartland is a small village in the parish of Lanark.

 Important Dates for the Cartlane family

-This web page shows only a small excerpt of our Cartlane research.Another 132 words (9 lines of text) covering the years 189 and 1898 are included under the topic Early Cartlane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cartlane research.
+More information is included under the topic Early Cartlane History in all our PDF Extended History products and printed products wherever possible.

 Cartlane Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Cartlane family name include Cartland, Cartlan, Cartlane, Chartland, Chartlane, Chartlan, Chartlin, Cartlin, Cartle and many more.

 Early Notables of the Cartlane family (pre 1700)

 More information is included under the topic Early Cartlane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cartlane family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Cartlane family to immigrate North America: Nathaniel Cartland and Philip Cartland both of whom were recorded as having arrived in Lynn, Massachusetts in 1638; as well as other settlers who established themselves along the eastern coast of the United States and in Canada during the 18th and 19th centuries..